http://pinterest.com/pin/204069426838137672/ |

 d.)
 Discuss special effects and visual metaphor.

 e.)
-Discuss music or other aspects of production as they apply.
+Discuss music or other aspects of production as they apply.a.)
+Discuss the performances of actors in productions seen.4.)
+Recognize and analyze important dramatic concepts, including:

 b.)
 Discuss the ideas conveyed, and how they were conveyed.